Lesson 2 - Impacts

 In what ways did weather affect harvests during the LIA?

-During late medieval and early modern times, agriculture in the Nordic countries was very sensitive to the weather and the cycle of the seasons.
+During late medieval and early modern times, agriculture in the Nordic countries was very sensitive to the weather and the cycle of the seasons (see Lesson 3).
 The generally colder, less predictable seasons of the LIA were worse for most farmers.
-Colder summers and shorter growing seasons reduced grain harvests, especially in northern, inland, and upland regions, where early and late frosts and long winters posed severe risks.
+Nevertheless, the risks to agriculture depended a lot on local practices and conditions.
+Colder summers and shorter growing seasons reduced grain harvests all across the Nordic countries, but especially in more northern, inland, and upland regions.
+In these regions, crops were at more risk from early and late frosts as well as shorter summers and longer winters, which didn’t leave enough time to gather sufficient hay for animals.
+In warmer regions, particularly southern Sweden, summer drought could also be a risk.

 Why were people more likely to get sick or die of diseases during cold years of the LIA?

-If global cooling during the Little Ice Age was bad for people in the Nordic countries, does that mean global warming will be good?
+If global cooling during the Little Ice Age was bad for people in the Nordic countries, does that mean global warming will be good for people in the Nordic countries?

 Activities